meilisearch/specifications/text/0046-404-405-http-error-code.md

 ### I. Summary

-The purpose of this file is to specify the behavior of the API about the http code to return in case a resource does not exists or the http method used is not allowed on the resource.
+The purpose of this file is to specify the behavior of the API about the HTTP code to return in case a resource does not exist or the HTTP method used is not allowed on the resource.

 This specification will be merged later into the more global API format specification that is currently being written.